-Fears of virus seem far away as stores reopen in rural US
+In rural U.S., fears of virus seem far away as stores reopen

 But for now, there’s little doubt in places like Roundup that it was the right thing to do after weekslong stay-at-home orders.

 “We don’t have the fear of the virus.
-It’s been more concern about our shut-ins and older people who can’t come out,” said Shannon Thompson, who works at the IGA supermarket.
+It’s been more concern about our shut-ins and older people who can’t come out,” said Shannon Thompson, who works in the deli at Picchinoni’s IGA supermarket and has two sons home with school still canceled.

 The coronavirus is largely a distant threat that so far has touched few people here directly.
 Face masks are a novelty, and greetings often still come with a handshake.